Version 5.1, 13 April 2023

 1.2.
-Your NHS account enables you to access various healthcare services.
+The NHS App enables you to access various healthcare services.
 These services are either classed as:

-- "Platform Services" because logging in to your NHS account lets you access the service, but the service itself is provided outside the NHS account.
+- "Platform Services" because logging in to the NHS App lets you access the service, but the service itself is provided separately.

 Further details are in section 6 below.

 1.3.
-You may also be able to access these services without using your NHS account and nothing in these terms will affect such access.
+You may also be able to access these services without using the NHS App and nothing in these terms will affect such access.

 1.4.
 Contacting us.
 To find out more about who we are and our role, visit our organisational website.
-If you want to learn more about your NHS account, you think there are any faults within the NHS account (either the NHS App or the logged in area of the NHS website), or you wish to contact us for any other reason, please visit our help and support page, where you can see FAQs and find out how to contact us.
+If you want to learn more about the NHS App, you think there are any faults within the NHS App (whether the mobile app or the logged in area of the NHS website) or you wish to contact us for any other reason, please visit our help and support page, where you can see FAQs and find out how to contact us.

 1.5.
 How we will communicate with you